sigp/positions-vacant/pm-ea-bd.md

 # Wanted: Executive Assistant (Part-time or Full-time)

 Sigma Prime is hiring an executive assistant to support our leadership team and perform a variety of administrative tasks.
-If you're curious about the cybersecurity and blockchain worlds, and would like to join a fast-growing start up, this might be the right opportunity for you!
+If you're curious about the cybersecurity and blockchain worlds, and would like to join a fast-growing tech company, this might be the right opportunity for you!

 ## The Company